 It was a series of “coincidences” that brought me to Southern California in 1978, with the Course as my constant companion.
 With my background in theater arts and broadcasting in Oregon, I set out to take Hollywood by storm.
 My first year in Hollywood was fairly successful: I found an agent, became a member of the Screen Actors Guild, and did five television commercials for companies like Lipton Soups, Milton Bradley Toys and Quaker Oats.
 This success, however, never seemed to bring me quite as much joy as my study of the Course.

-Richard and I had started a study group in Orange County at a local Unity church where we studied with just a handful of interested people.
-At that time there was very little peripheral material on the Course to help students study and very few stores actually carried the Course, and there was certainly no Amazon.
-So we began ordering cases of books for interested students, keeping track of and assembling a list of study groups for people to join with, and I began sharing insights on the phone and in person with people about the application and understanding of the Course.
+Richard and I had started a study group in Orange County at a local Unity church where we studied with a handful of interested people.
+At that time there was very little peripheral material on the Course to help students study, very few stores actually carried the Course, and there was certainly no Amazon.
+So we began ordering cartons of books for interested students, keeping track of and assembling a list of study groups for people to find support as they studied, and I began sharing insights on the phone and in person with people about the application and understanding of the Course.

 Life was busy.
 Richard and I had our own worldly work and then spent evenings and weekends doing the work we were committed to do with the Course.
 Somehow, though, there was no question we were supposed to do this work.
 The feeling we had seemed to be echoed in the lines from the Manual for Teachers in the Course which says,

-One day, Richard walked into my office as I was typing the last keystroke to a study group list (remember, this was before computers.)
-As he sat down mentioning that he just ordered another case of Course books, he chuckled to himself and said, “Ya’ know, we’re sort of like a miracle distribution center!”
-I groaned in response to his comment as I pulled the page from the typewriter and thought nothing more of it.
+One day, Richard walked into my office, as I was manually typing the last keystroke to a study group list (remember, this was before computers.)
+As he sat down, mentioning he just ordered another case of Course books, he chuckled to himself and said, “Ya’ know, we’re sort of like a miracle distribution center!”
+I groaned in response to his comment, as I pulled the page from the typewriter and thought nothing more of it.